UEFA Euro 2024 qualifying

-The UEFA Euro 2024 qualifying tournament is an upcoming football competition that will be played from March 2023 to March 2024 to determine the 23 UEFA member men's national teams that will join the automatically qualified host team Germany in the UEFA Euro 2024 final tournament.
-The competition will be linked with the 2022–23 UEFA Nations League, which will give countries a secondary route to qualify for the final tournament.
+The UEFA Euro 2024 qualifying tournament was a football competition that was played from March 2023 to March 2024 to determine the 23 UEFA member men's national teams that would join the automatically qualified host team Germany in the UEFA Euro 2024 final tournament.
+The competition was linked with the 2022–23 UEFA Nations League, which gave countries a secondary route to qualify for the final tournament.

 A total of 53 UEFA member associations entered the qualifying process.
 The draw for the qualifying group stage took place at the Festhalle in Frankfurt on 9 October 2022.